-- indicate the personal data, course code, course name, number of credits, the result and the date on which the result was earned. - 2.
+- 1. A student who has successfully taken one or more examinations and to whom a degree certificate within the meaning of Article 31 cannot be issued when they leave the university will receive a statement from the Board of Examiners upon request.
+That statement will indicate the personal data, course code, course name, number of credits, the result and the date on which the result was earned. - 2.
 A statement as referred to in paragraph 1 must be requested via the Student Administration (spa-io@tudelft.nl)

-Section 10 - Appeal and final provisions
+Section 9 - Appeal and final provisions